 If you’ve never taken Champix before, you will need to use the starter pack first.

 The Champix starter pack helps you gradually increase your Champix dose to the recommended daily dosage of 1mg twice daily.
 This will decrease your risk of experiencing negative side effects and increase your chances of quitting smoking.

-A usual course of treatment of Champix is 12 weeks.
+The usual course of treatment for Champix is 12 weeks.
 The starter pack contains enough tablets for the first four weeks of treatment, so you will also need to buy packs of Champix 1mg tablets to complete your treatment course.

 The starter pack tablets are laid out exactly how you need to take them:

 - Day 1 to 3: take one 0.5mg white Champix tablet

 - Day 4 to 7: take one 0.5mg white Champix tablet twice a day (morning and night, preferably at the same time each day)